philgyford/django-hines/README.md

     $ ./run

-### `./run cmd`

-Run any command in the web container. e.g.

-    $ ./run cmd ls -al

-### `./run sh`

-Starts a Shell session in the web container.

 ### `./run manage`

-Run the Django `manage.py` file with any of the usual commands, within the pipenv virtual environment. e.g.
+Run the Django `manage.py` file with any of the usual commands, within the uv virtual environment. e.g.

     $ ./run manage makemigrations

-The development environment has [django-extensions](https://django-extensions.readthedocs.io/en/latest/index.html) installed so you can use its `shell_plus` and other commands. e.g.:

-    $ ./run manage shell_plus
-    $ ./run manage show_urls

 ### `./run tests`